mmondics/aiops-z/README.md

     You now have a scoped view of just the resources associated with the Robot Shop Microservices Application - all of the Kubernetes objects such as pods, services, and routes, but also the individual application components within the containers such as `.jar` files and even the API calls made to each endpoint.

     You also might also see some *incidents* in this view if they are associate with the application.
-We will look more at these later on.
+You will look more at these later on.

 #### Automations